smithy-lang/smithy/docs/source/spec/xml.rst

 Structure and union serialization
 =================================

-All XML serialization starts with a structure.
-The shape name of a structure is used as the outermost XML element name.
-Members of a structure or union shape are serialized as nested XML elements where the name of the element is the same as the name of the member.
+All XML serialization starts with a structure or union.
+The shape name of a structure/union is used as the outermost XML element name.
+Members of a structure/union are serialized as nested XML elements where the name of the element is the same as the name of the member.

 For example, given the following: